To access breaks

 You can check that you have set the Automatic Breaks correctly by checking Rosters and Timesheets for relevant staff to see this reflected:

 - When two or more custom rule sets all apply to a given employee, you will see a notice similar to the one below.
 All of the rules under each rule set will apply.
 If the rule sets have any conflicting rules for a given shift length, the longest break length will be applied.

-- A custom rule set will override the default rule set for the employees it applies to.
+- A custom rule will override the default rule (this setting) for the employees it applies to.